AuguestGao/temp_monitor/README.md

 ### Communication from Arduino
 Mode: **USB Serial (UART)**
 - Arduino prints newline-delimited rows.
 Recommended format is CSV to match storage.
-Fields: `room,valueC,recordedAt,source`.
+Fields: `recordedAt,tempC`.
-- Example CSV line: `101,23.6,2025-10-30T10:15:00Z,arduino-01`
+- Example CSV line: `2025-10-30T10:15:00Z,23.6`
-- A Python serial-ingest process (`serial_ingest.py`) reads UART and writes to the daily CSV, assigning a UUID per record.
+- A Python serial-ingest process (`serial_ingest.py`) reads UART and writes to the daily CSV, using `recordedAt` as the identifier.

 Serial framing recommendation (robust): one record per line; optional checksum field if needed.